HabitatFramework/DevelopersGuide/coding/coding.rst

 	OnPropertyChanged("BapHabitatsAutoEnabled");
 	//---------------------------------------------------------------------

-The same Task List comment can be inserted in multiple locations in the source code if more than one section of code relates to the change/fix/query.
-However, the 'explanatory' comments should be specific to the specifically amended code.
+The same Comment task can be inserted in multiple locations in the source code if more than one section of code relates to the same change/fix/query.
+However, the 'explanatory' comments should be bespoke for the specifically amended code.